bergerch/aware/README.md

-DynWHEAT 0.1
+AWARE 0.1
 ----------

+Adaptive Wide-Area REplication

 ![](img/dynWHEATLogo.png)

-This branch contains the sources of DynWHEAT, an automated voting weight tuning and leader positioning scheme that implements the optimizations and vote assignment schemes of WHEAT [1] and dynamically allows the system to adjust itself to the best configuration.
+This branch contains the sources of AWARE, an automated voting weight tuning and leader positioning scheme that implements the optimizations and vote assignment schemes of WHEAT [1] and dynamically allows the system to adjust itself to the best configuration.

-Additionally to the steps decribed by WHEAT, you can use the following options to configure your variant of DynWHEAT:
+Additionally to the steps decribed by WHEAT, you can use the following options to configure your variant of AWARE:

 First, configure which optimizations you want to use:
 ```